Varuns77/Astronomy-Quiz-App/README.md

 How to play this game?

 Gameplay:
-First pick your difficulty level.
+1) First pick your difficulty level.
-Answer questions within the set time.
+2) Answer questions within the set time.
-Aim to score as high as possible.
+3) Aim to score as high as possible.

-Time Limits (entire game):
+Time Limits(entire game):
-Easy: 50 seconds
+-> Easy: 50 seconds
-Medium: 70 seconds
+-> Medium: 70 seconds
-Hard: 90 seconds
+-> Hard: 90 seconds

 Scoring:
-Score 3 points for every correct answer.
+1) Score 3 points for every correct answer.
-Score 5 points for every correct answer.
+2) Score 5 points for every correct answer.
-Score 10 points for every correct answer.
+3) Score 10 points for every correct answer.

 Ending the Game:

-When the timer runs out, the game finishes immediately.
+-> When the timer runs out, the game finishes immediately.
-When you finish every question, the game ends and your final score is displayed.
+-> When you finish every question, the game ends and your final score is displayed.

-Music:
-If the music does not start automatically, double tap to play it.